Visa and immigration reconsideration requests

 When you can’t make a reconsideration request

-The Home Office do not allow you to make a reconsideration request if you have a right of appeal or right to an administrative review against the decision.
+You can’t make a reconsideration request if you have a right of appeal or right to an administrative review against the decision.

-The decision letter will usually tell you if you have either of these rights.
+Your decision letter will usually tell you if you have either of these rights.

 When your request will be rejected